ship123456/payment-gateway-documentation/USER_GUIDE.md

 The Contact Support form validates:

-- Subject
+- Subject is required.
-- Category
+- Category must be selected.
-- Message
+- Message is required.

 ### Uploading Attachments